CrazyHorseHQ/midwife_client/doc/api.md

 * 'time' of the appointment
 * 'priority' of the appointment.
 One of: 'drop-in', 'scheduled'.
 * 'visit_type' says if it's "post-natal" or "ante-natal"
+* 'return_type' says if it's a new visit or a return visit.
+One of ['returning', 'new']
 * 'service_provider_id' is the internal ID of the Service Provider trying to book this appointment
 * 'service_user_id' is the internal ID of the client for whom the appointment is for
 * 'clinic_id' is the internal ID of the clinics that are geographically spread across Dublin & [Wicklow](https://www.google.ie/search?q=beautiful+wicklow&es_sm=122&source=lnms&tbm=isch&sa=X&ei=R9nAVK7HDIq2UfeJg_AG&ved=0CAgQ_AUoAQ&biw=1366&bih=643#tbm=isch&q=beautiful+enniskerry&imgdii=_).